magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 5.9. `\Exception` SHOULD only be caught in the code that calls third-party libraries, in addition to catching specific exceptions thrown by the library.

-5.10.
-Exception SHOULD NOT be thrown in Front Controller, Web API Controllers, and Controller Actions.
+5.10. `\Exception` SHOULD NOT be thrown in Front Controller and Action Controllers.

 5.11.
 A separate exceptions hierarchy SHOULD be defined on each application layer.
 It is allowed to throw exceptions which are only defined on the same layer.